Strategic Blueprint LLC Buys 161 Shares of Mastercard Incorporated (NYSE:MA)

-Strategic Blueprint LLC increased its position in shares of Mastercard Incorporated (NYSE:MA – Free Report) by 4.5% during the 3rd quarter, according to its most recent 13F filing with the Securities and Exchange Commission (SEC).
-The firm owned 3,754 shares of the credit services provider’s stock after purchasing an additional 161 shares during the period.
-Strategic Blueprint LLC’s holdings in Mastercard were worth $1,486,000 at the end of the most recent reporting period.
+Strategic Blueprint LLC grew its position in Mastercard Incorporated (NYSE:MA – Free Report) by 4.5% in the third quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
+The firm owned 3,754 shares of the credit services provider’s stock after purchasing an additional 161 shares during the quarter.
+Strategic Blueprint LLC’s holdings in Mastercard were worth $1,486,000 as of its most recent filing with the Securities and Exchange Commission (SEC).

-A number of other institutional investors have also bought and sold shares of MA.
-ERTS Wealth Advisors LLC lifted its holdings in Mastercard by 1.9% in the 2nd quarter.
-ERTS Wealth Advisors LLC now owns 1,376 shares of the credit services provider’s stock worth $541,000 after purchasing an additional 25 shares in the last quarter.
-Werba Rubin Papier Wealth Management lifted its holdings in shares of Mastercard by 3.0% in the second quarter.
-Werba Rubin Papier Wealth Management now owns 869 shares of the credit services provider’s stock worth $342,000 after buying an additional 25 shares in the last quarter.
-Acropolis Investment Management LLC boosted its position in shares of Mastercard by 1.6% during the second quarter.
-Acropolis Investment Management LLC now owns 1,677 shares of the credit services provider’s stock worth $660,000 after acquiring an additional 26 shares during the last quarter.
-New World Advisors LLC grew its stake in Mastercard by 2.0% during the second quarter.
-New World Advisors LLC now owns 1,300 shares of the credit services provider’s stock valued at $511,000 after acquiring an additional 26 shares in the last quarter.
-Finally, Cassia Capital Partners LLC grew its stake in Mastercard by 2.1% during the third quarter.
-Cassia Capital Partners LLC now owns 1,240 shares of the credit services provider’s stock valued at $491,000 after acquiring an additional 26 shares in the last quarter.
-Hedge funds and other institutional investors own 74.94% of the company’s stock.
+Other hedge funds and other institutional investors have also recently modified their holdings of the company.
+GeoWealth Management LLC bought a new stake in shares of Mastercard during the second quarter valued at approximately $26,000.
+Hibernia Wealth Partners LLC bought a new stake in Mastercard in the 3rd quarter valued at $27,000.
+Strategic Investment Solutions Inc. IL purchased a new stake in Mastercard in the 1st quarter worth $25,000.
+Bollard Group LLC purchased a new position in shares of Mastercard during the second quarter valued at about $29,000.
+Finally, Mascoma Wealth Management LLC bought a new stake in shares of Mastercard in the third quarter worth about $38,000.
+74.94% of the stock is owned by hedge funds and other institutional investors.

-In other news, insider Ajay Bhalla sold 4,000 shares of the stock in a transaction that occurred on Wednesday, December 13th.
-The shares were sold at an average price of $425.00, for a total transaction of $1,700,000.00.
-Following the transaction, the insider now directly owns 6,235 shares in the company, valued at $2,649,875.
-The transaction was disclosed in a legal filing with the SEC, which is available through the SEC website.
-In other Mastercard news, insider Timothy H. Murphy sold 7,419 shares of the firm’s stock in a transaction that occurred on Friday, September 29th.
+In related news, Director Richard K. Davis acquired 1,000 shares of the firm’s stock in a transaction that occurred on Thursday, November 9th.
+The stock was purchased at an average cost of $390.96 per share, for a total transaction of $390,960.00.
+Following the purchase, the director now directly owns 9,743 shares of the company’s stock, valued at approximately $3,809,123.28.
+The acquisition was disclosed in a filing with the Securities & Exchange Commission, which is available at the SEC website.
+In other Mastercard news, insider Timothy H. Murphy sold 7,419 shares of Mastercard stock in a transaction on Friday, September 29th.
 The shares were sold at an average price of $397.28, for a total value of $2,947,420.32.
-Following the completion of the sale, the insider now directly owns 39,007 shares in the company, valued at $15,496,700.96.
-The sale was disclosed in a legal filing with the SEC, which is available through this hyperlink.
-Also, insider Ajay Bhalla sold 4,000 shares of the company’s stock in a transaction on Wednesday, December 13th.
-The stock was sold at an average price of $425.00, for a total value of $1,700,000.00.
-Following the transaction, the insider now directly owns 6,235 shares in the company, valued at $2,649,875.
-The disclosure for this sale can be found here.
-In the last quarter, insiders have sold 514,683 shares of company stock valued at $198,366,316.
-Company insiders own 0.13% of the company’s stock.
+Following the transaction, the insider now directly owns 39,007 shares of the company’s stock, valued at $15,496,700.96.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available through the SEC website.
+Also, Director Richard K. Davis acquired 1,000 shares of the firm’s stock in a transaction dated Thursday, November 9th.
+The shares were acquired at an average price of $390.96 per share, with a total value of $390,960.00.
+Following the acquisition, the director now owns 9,743 shares in the company, valued at approximately $3,809,123.28.
+The disclosure for this purchase can be found here.
+Insiders have sold a total of 514,683 shares of company stock valued at $198,366,316 over the last ninety days.
+0.13% of the stock is owned by company insiders.

-Mastercard (NYSE:MA – Get Free Report) last issued its earnings results on Thursday, October 26th.
-The credit services provider reported $3.39 earnings per share for the quarter, beating analysts’ consensus estimates of $3.21 by $0.18.
+Mastercard (NYSE:MA – Get Free Report) last released its quarterly earnings data on Thursday, October 26th.
+The credit services provider reported $3.39 earnings per share for the quarter, beating the consensus estimate of $3.21 by $0.18.
 Mastercard had a return on equity of 188.83% and a net margin of 44.85%.
-The business had revenue of $6.53 billion during the quarter, compared to analyst estimates of $6.53 billion.
-During the same period in the previous year, the company posted $2.68 EPS.
-Mastercard’s revenue was up 13.5% on a year-over-year basis.
-As a group, equities analysts forecast that Mastercard Incorporated will post 12.16 earnings per share for the current year.
+The firm had revenue of $6.53 billion during the quarter, compared to the consensus estimate of $6.53 billion.
+During the same period in the previous year, the company posted $2.68 earnings per share.
+The firm’s quarterly revenue was up 13.5% on a year-over-year basis.
+Analysts expect that Mastercard Incorporated will post 12.16 earnings per share for the current fiscal year.

-Mastercard declared that its Board of Directors has initiated a stock buyback plan on Tuesday, December 5th that allows the company to buyback $11.00 billion in outstanding shares.
-This buyback authorization allows the credit services provider to purchase up to 2.9% of its shares through open market purchases.
-Shares buyback plans are often a sign that the company’s board of directors believes its stock is undervalued.
+Mastercard announced that its Board of Directors has authorized a share buyback program on Tuesday, December 5th that allows the company to buyback $11.00 billion in outstanding shares.
+This buyback authorization allows the credit services provider to reacquire up to 2.9% of its stock through open market purchases.
+Stock buyback programs are typically a sign that the company’s board believes its shares are undervalued.

 Mastercard Increases Dividend

-The firm also recently announced a quarterly dividend, which will be paid on Friday, February 9th.
-Shareholders of record on Tuesday, January 9th will be issued a dividend of $0.66 per share.
-This represents a $2.64 annualized dividend and a yield of 0.62%.
-This is a boost from Mastercard’s previous quarterly dividend of $0.57.
-The ex-dividend date is Monday, January 8th.
-Mastercard’s dividend payout ratio is presently 19.86%.
+The firm also recently disclosed a quarterly dividend, which will be paid on Friday, February 9th.
+Stockholders of record on Tuesday, January 9th will be paid a dividend of $0.66 per share.
+The ex-dividend date of this dividend is Monday, January 8th.
+This is an increase from Mastercard’s previous quarterly dividend of $0.57.
+This represents a $2.64 dividend on an annualized basis and a dividend yield of 0.62%.
+Mastercard’s dividend payout ratio (DPR) is currently 19.86%.

 Mastercard Incorporated, a technology company, provides transaction processing and other payment-related products and services in the United States and internationally.
 It facilitates the processing of payment transactions, including authorization, clearing, and settlement, as well as delivers other payment-related products and services.